The Use of Quantitative, Qualitative, and Both Types of Research in a Dissertation

 - They also use statistical analysis methods to a considerable extent for examining collected data, whether the nature of this is inferential or descriptive.

-- They evaluate the quality of the results or findings, not least in relation to their validity (external and internal), reliability, and construct soundness.
+- They evaluate the quality of the results or findings, not least about their validity (external and internal), reliability, and construct soundness.

 - These dissertations report results or findings with the use of data, graphs, tables, and statements that directly address the hypothesis and/or each of the research questions.

-- They draw conclusions according to the described results or findings, hypotheses, theories, and/or research question(s) as a way of expanding on and/or testing any theories that already exist or to provide insight in respect of theories that may emerge in the future.
+- They conclude according to the described results or findings, hypotheses, theories, and/or research question(s) as a way of expanding on and/or testing any theories that already exist or to provide insight in respect of theories that may emerge in the future.

 The Qualitative Type of Dissertation